TritonDataCenter/joyent-retro/README.md

    that networking works.
  * Smaller (256M?)
 USB template image so we can import even faster.
  * Ability to customize network setup if desired?
+ * When something goes horribly wrong in the init process, we should generate a root password which allows the person debugging to get in and figure it out.